-The governance report provides a comprehensive overview of the corporate governance practices, board composition, committee activities, and stakeholder engagement policies in compliance with the regulatory requirements outlined by the Financial Services Authority and Commercial Companies Law
+The governance report provides a comprehensive overview of the corporate governance practices, board composition, committee activities, and stakeholder engagement policies in compliance with the regulatory requirements outlined by the FSA and the CCL.
 This report demonstrates the Company's dedication to maintaining high governance standards, fostering transparency, and aligning with the best practices prevalent in Oman's energy sector.
 Additionally, the report highlights the Company's commitment to environmental sustainability and social responsibility, consistent with Oman's Vision 2040.